microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_PartsUnlimited_CD_Using_RM_Online.md

 		![](media/14.png)
 		> The password is masked by setting it as a "secret" variable.
-To change the value, click the padlock icon to unlock the textbox, enter the password and then click the padlock to lock and mask the password again.
+To change the value, click the padlock icon to unlock the text box, enter the password and then click the padlock to lock and mask the password again.
 		> The ConnectionStringName is `DefaultConnectionString`.
 You can see this if you open the web.config of the website.
 	* Click Save to save the Release Definition.

-2. Test the Dev Environment
+4. Test the Dev Environment

 	You will shortly clone the Dev Environment into both Staging and Prod environments.
 However, before you do that it's a good idea to test that the Dev Environment is correctly configured by creating a new Release.